alpine-collective/alpinejs-devtools/FEATURES.md

 - Component data in console globals (component data is available as `$x0`, `$x1` and so on in the browser devtools console).
 - New, [**Early Access feature**](https://alpinedevtools.com/pricing): jump to root element in Chrome inspector

-## Improve state synchronisation and performance
+## Improved state synchronisation and performance

 In both **Free** and **Early Access** releases.